playtime-1967/goland/books/02-cassandra.md

 -The tombstone is stored in the Memtable, then flushed to an SSTable.
 -During reads, Cassandra sees the tombstone and hides the deleted data.
 -If the tombstone is older than gc_grace_seconds (default: 10 days), it's permanently purged.

+# Cassandra compaction
+is a background process that reorganizes data stored in SSTables to improve read performance and reduce disk space usage.
+It involves merging multiple SSTables into a single, more efficient SSTable, discarding outdated data and tombstones, and optimizing data storage.
+Compaction is crucial for maintaining Cassandra's performance and efficiency.